Commercial Vehicle Enforcement

 Following feedback from CVE officers, NCTCOG coordinated with the Texas Department of Public Safety (DPS), which developed a data exchange web tool that now allows CVE officers to access prior violation data for commercial vehicle operators in real-time at the scene of the motor vehicle stop or inspection location.
 Having access to this data allows CVE officers to make decisions based on up-to-date information about the trucking operator’s previous citations which may have occurred in another jurisdiction.
-Previously this information was only available if an officer called into the Texas Department of Public Safety (DPS) and requested the operator’s citation and violation history, which could be a lengthy process.
+Previously this information was only available if an officer called into the Texas DPS and requested the operator’s citation and violation history, which could be a lengthy process.

 Prosecutor and Judge Commercial Vehicle Violations Training

-The NCTCOG Transportation Safety Program works with the National District Attorney Association’s (NDAA) Traffic Law Center in Arlington, VA to host a regional Commercial Motor Vehicle Violations training course for area judges and prosecutors.
+The NCTCOG Transportation Safety Program works with the National District Attorneys Association (NDAA) Traffic Law Center in Arlington, VA to host a regional Commercial Motor Vehicle Violations training course for area judges and prosecutors.
 The training focuses on providing area prosecutors and judges with a working knowledge of commercial vehicle regulations and commercial drivers’ licensing laws.
 Based on the Commercial Drivers’ Licenses: A Prosecutor’s Guide to the Basics of Commercial Motor Vehicle Licensing and Violations created by the NDAA, the training serves as a basic introduction for those who handle cases related to commercial drivers’ licenses and commercial motor vehicles.